GitauHarrison/notes/2fa_flask.md

 # previous imports
 ```

-These error templates provide a polite message with a safe redirect link to the home page.
+These error templates provide a polite message with a gently redirect link to the home page.

 #### Creating Migration Repository

 We will use SQLite database due to its convinience working with small applications.
 Flask-migrate becomes very handy at this stage.

-We have created a database structure (or schema) for our application.
+We have created a database structure (or schema) for our application already.
 To apply these changes, we need to create a migration script which will be stored in the _migrations_ sub-directory.

-We will follow this order to apply any change we make to our schema:
+We will follow this order to apply any changes we make to our schema:

 1. `flask db init`
 2. `flask db migrate -m 'name-your-migration-script'`